 Welcome to #WildWomanGamer!
 We are so excited to see where this conversation takes us and how this creative work-in-progress evolves.
-Initially, we aim to introduce a new #WildWomanGamer on the last Sunday of every month, featured here and in our #WildWomanGamer monthly newsletter.
+Initially, we aim to introduce a new #WildWomanGamer on the 1st of every month, featured here and in our #WildWomanGamer newsletter.
 You can subscribe to the #WildWomanGamer Newsletter for free by following the link below.
 For regular updates, the best place to follow us is on Twitter and Facebook.
 If you would like to make contact, or suggest someone to feature on #WildWomanGamer, please use the form at the end of this page to drop us a line.

 Scroll down to meet the #WildWomanGamers, featured monthly.

-Wild Woman Gamer 4 -- The Road To Real Women of Gaming, by founder, Crymson Pleasure
+Wild Woman Gamer 4 -- The Road To Real Women of Gaming, by Crymson Pleasure (Founder)

-Wild Woman Gamer 2 -- Interesting Conversations, by author and presenter, Jordan Erica Webber
+Wild Woman Gamer 2 -- Interesting Conversations, by Jordan Erica Webber (author and presenter)

 Wild Woman Gamer 1 -- Before I Forget, by Chella Ramanan & Claire Morwood (3-Fold Games)

 By Jean Leggett

 They say hindsight is 2020, that looking back, we’re able to see things with greater clarity.
 Looking back at the year that brought us a global pandemic, vitamin D deficiencies, and Animal Crossing, I interviewed and coached over 250 game developers globally in my capacity as an indie game dev and career/leadership coach.
 What I discovered gave me hope for the future of our industry.